 Automatically when creating a monitoring plan

 If you select to automatically configure audit in the target environment, your current audit settings will be periodically checked and adjusted if necessary.

 NOTE: This method is recommended for evaluation purposes in test environments.

 Manually.
 To configure your file servers for monitoring manually, perform the following procedures:

 NOTE: If your file shares contain symbolic links and you want to collect state-in-time data for these shares, the local-to-local, local-to-remote, remote-to-local, and remote-to-remote symbolic link evaluations must be enabled on the computer that hosts Netwrix Auditor Server.
 See Enable Symbolic Link Evaluations for more information.

 For Windows File Server, also remember to do the following:

-- Configure Data Collecting Account, as described Configure Data Collecting Account
+- Configure Data Collecting Account, as described in Configure Data Collecting Account

-- Configure required protocols and ports, as described Protocols and Ports Required for Monitoring File Servers
+- Configure required protocols and ports, as described in Protocols and Ports Required for Monitoring File Servers